SEDAS-DevTeam/sedas-devteam.github.io/README.md

 ## TODO

 - [ ] Finish website structure
-- [ ] Add links to other parts of the project
+- [x] Add links to other parts of the project
 - [x] Add AJAX + jQuery so that the page loading will feel smoother
 - [x] Add used tech stack here in README
+- [ ] Add youtube logo to website